 How Much to Play SuperEnalotto

-A standard SuperEnaLotto ticket costs just €1 and consists of 6 numbers between 1 and 90.
-You can choose to play multiple draws or a single draw, with each draw adding another €1 to the ticket price.
+A standard SuperEnaLotto line costs just €1 and consists of 6 numbers between 1 and 90.
+You can choose to play multiple draws or a single draw, with each draw adding another €1 to the price.

 Where to Play SuperEnalotto